CONTACT|HELP

 No, you don't need to live near a Eu2P university partner as training, including tutored sessions, is delivered on-line.

-How will be organised the Eu2P Master yearly fresher's week?
-What will be the content?
+How is organised the Eu2P Master yearly fresher's week?
+What is the content?

 The fresher week is a face-to-face week to have the opportunity to meet all Eu2P trainees and main lecturers.